 Some of the more commonly asked questions we receive at VCGI share a theme in that they pertain to the status of a municipality’s parcel data.
 What date do these lines represent?
 When were they last updated?
 Who updated them, and how?
 When will they be updated again?
-This post attempts to clarify the status of town parcel data published by the Vermont’s Statewide Parcel Program, while also displaying how to navigate the Town Parcel Mapping Status dashboard to learn the status of any town’s parcel data made available by the Program.
+This post clarifies the status of town parcel data published by the Vermont’s Statewide Parcel Program, while also displaying how to navigate the Town Parcel Mapping Status dashboard to learn the status of any town’s parcel data made available by the Program.

 Before getting into the details of parcel data status, a recap of what parcel data are (and are not) is in order.
 Vermont municipal parcel data are just that—they are maintained by the towns themselves, typically with the help of a hired GIS map vendor.
 These data are voluntarily shared with VCGI for joining with the most recent annual statewide grand list published by the Tax Department and incorporation in statewide parcel data products that are used by multiple applications and serve many uses.